BryanAW/BeMyValentine/README.md

-# Be My Valentine
+# Be My Valentine :heart:

 This project is a simple and sweet way to propose to your partner to be your Valentine.
-It's a web page that displays a cute message and a gif, asking the question, "Will you be my Valentine?".
+It's a web page that displays a cute message and a GIF, asking the question, "Will you be my Valentine?".

 ## How it Works

 The page presents two buttons to the user: "Yes" and "No".
-The "Yes" button will confirm the acceptance, while the "No" button playfully moves around the page when the user tries to click on it.
+The "Yes" button will confirm the acceptance, while the "No" button playfully moves around the page and changes the displayed GIF when the user tries to click on it.

 ## Usage